m27387/shaoyi.info/content/_index.md

 ## Volunteer Activities
 - Volunteer at [Yunshui Community Development Association](https://g.co/kgs/2tpvQwh), Chiayi, Taiwan from Aug 2018 to Present
-- Music performancer at Da-Wo Veterans Home in Jan 2012
+- Music performer at Da-Wo Veterans Home in Jan 2012
-- Music performancer at Banqiao Veterans Home in Jan 2011
+- Music performer at Banqiao Veterans Home in Jan 2011
-- Music performancer at Taoyuan Veterans Home in Sep 2010
+- Music performer at Taoyuan Veterans Home in Sep 2010
 - Documentary producer and community service at Da-Ai Indigenous Tribe in Aug 2009

 <!-- loop=true -->